Class times, Fees and Refunds

 If students wish to discontinue tuition I always refund any unused term fees.

 If students are unwell or are not able to attend a lesson for another reason, students can participate in their class via zoom or alternatively watch a zoom recording of the class afterwards (they just need to let me know prior to the class so I make sure I set up zoom for the class).
-Students are also welcome to attend a lesson at an alternate time to make up the class (subject to space in the class during COVID restrictions).
+Students are also welcome to attend a lesson at an alternate time to make up the class.
 If none of the above work, I will do my best to help students catch up by supplying the material they missed and answering any questions they may have about it.

 Please be aware that I do not provide refunds for individual missed lessons.